previously known as Saracen's Head

 Local licensing authority for Newton is Babergh

-Beamed 15th cent. pub close to a popular roadside golf course.
+Beamed 15th century pub close to a popular roadside golf course.
 The pub was renamed Saracens in early 2010.

 Most of the building dates from the 18th century but some parts are earlier.